makuachteny/Shell-Navigation/init_files_variables_and_expansions/README.md

-File 3-path creates a script that counts the number of directories in the PATH
+File 4-global_variables creates a script that lists the environment variables